rcolepeterson/webpack-made-easy/README.md

 6. Congratulations you imported a module.
 Bad ass!

 Part 3.5 Async code loading.
-This is the main reason i wanted to checkout Webpack was to use it to load code asynchronously.
+This is the main reason I wanted to checkout Webpack was to use it to load code asynchronously.
 I wanted to do things like render my initial page and then load JS on demand.
-This reduces onload page file size and supports creating self-contained components, that are responsible for their own HTML, JS, styles and assets.
+This reduces on load page file size and supports creating self-contained components, that are responsible for their own HTML, JS, styles and assets.

 0. add this code to index.js to mimic a user requesting a resource after the site has loaded.